Eurodollar: History

 In the mid-1950s, Eurodollar trading and its development into a dominant world currency began when the Soviet Union wanted better interest rates on their Eurodollars and convinced an Italian banking cartel to give them more interest than could have been earned if the dollars were deposited in the U.S. The Italian bankers then had to find customers ready to borrow the Soviet dollars and pay above the U.S. legal interest-rate caps for their use, and were able to do so; thus, Eurodollars began to be used increasingly in global finance.

-Eurodollars being a riskier asset than dollars held directly in U.S. bank accounts demand in compensation a higher interest rate.
-U.S. banks, which hold required reserve accounts at the U.S. Federal Reserve, can receive unlimited financial support from the Fed if necessary, and are thus unlikely to become bankrupt.
-Thus, U.S. dollar deposits in U.S. banks are inherently less risky than Eurodollar deposits in banks which have no possibility of financial support from the Fed.

-By the end of 1970, 385 billion eurodollars were held in offshore bank accounts.
+By the end of the 1960s, the eurodollar market was $70 billion.

 These deposits were lent on as U.S. dollar loans to businesses in other countries where interest rates on loans were perhaps much higher in the local currency, and where the businesses were exporting to the U.S. and receiving payment in dollars, thereby avoiding foreign exchange risk on their funding arrangements.

+In 1974, after the Nixon shock, the 1970s energy crisis, and the collapse of Franklin National Bank, 10 central banks worldwide agreed to backstop the eurodollar market to prevent a run.

+By the mid-1980s, there were more eurodollars than dollars.

 Several factors led eurodollars to overtake certificates of deposit (CDs) issued by U.S. banks as the primary private short-term money market instruments by the 1980s, including: